MaxPhal/nnUNet4SoilXrayCT/README.md

 4) the path to your annotations (input_dir_masks) # IMPORTANT: annotations should already be in 3D stack .tif format if you used `make_annotations.py` to generate the annotations

 ## 3.2.
 Data conversion
 This step takes the image and annotation files from two given folders, processes them and saves them as .nii.gz in the nnUNet_raw folder.
-Here, you have to keep in mind that our workflow work in a "folder-based" manner.
+Here, you have to keep in mind that our workflow works in a "folder-based" manner.
 This means that all images should be in one folder and all annotations should be in another one.

 Data conversion entails converting the input files to .nii.gz, handling the ignore label in the annotations, cropping image and annotation to the relevant parts, normalizing the image crops and putting everything into the nnUNet format (adhering to nnUNets naming conventions of folders and files).
 During this step, data will be normalized according to four possible methods: